RSG0/red_blue_nim/readme.txt

-To run the code open up the terminal and insert this for example: python red_blue_nim.py 10 10 -m -h python red_blue_nim.py 10 12 -m -h -d
+To run the code open up the terminal and insert this for example: python red_blue_nim.py 10 10 -m -h python red_blue_nim.py 10 10 -m -d python red_blue_nim.py 10 12 -m -h -d

+How the eval function is utilized:
+The eval function calculates the ideal depth limit by accepting the game state object and max_depth.
+We than calculate the red_count and blue_count of the marbles in the piles and than measure the max score potential and depending on how many points are available are in the game we with return with a deep or shadow depth.
+The more points that are available the deeper the depth, the less points the less deep the depth.